 Fikas are a part of everyday life in Swedish workplaces, often occurring twice daily, in the mid-morning and again in the mid-afternoon.

 Workplace fikas offer a chance for employees to stop what they're doing, step away from their desks, and chat over coffee.
 It's a healthy alternative to taking a smoke break.
-These daily 15-minute work breaks may even contribute to greater job satisfaction and higher productivity.
+These daily 15-minute work breaks may contribute to greater job satisfaction and higher productivity.

 Outside of work, they typically occur in cafes, bakeries, and restaurants.
 You could also take a coffee and sweet treat to go and enjoy a picnic in a park.
 You can even fika around a campfire in the woods, as I discovered after my moose meat lunch in Vasterbotten.